Pack Your Carry-on Right: 21 things you shouldn’t forget

 Every so often you will be selected for a more in-depth check and then it is especially helpful if you don’t have random pills in baggies in your bag.

-You can also check out this blog post on medicines in Turkey.
+You can also check out this blog post on medicines in Turkey to figure out how you can replace something you forgot or need to grab.

 Make sure you have printed out a copy of all your reservations, insurance, vaccination card, and E-visa.